 For many buyers, the answer to this question is simplicity.
-With most developments, you only have to take care of the interior.
-All the rest is handled by the professional management company.
-There’s no lawn to cut or flowerbeds to maintain or driveways to be cleared of snow.
+With most condo developments, you only have to take care of the interior.
+All the rest is handled by a professional management company.
+There’s no lawn to cut, flowerbeds to maintain or driveways to be cleared of snow.

 What is the difference between an apartment and a condo?

-Structurally, condos and apartments look the same and people often confuse the two.
-But the difference between a condo and an apartment is ownership.
-You own a condo and you rent an apartment.
-In some limited markets, like New York City, you can buy an apartment.
+Structurally, condos and apartments can look the same, but the key difference between a condo and an apartment is ownership: You own a condo, and you rent an apartment.
+(In some limited markets like New York City, however, you can buy an apartment.)

-Both kinds of dwellings typically have multiple floors and units on each, with shared amenities and common areas, including (but not limited to) a gym, pool and parking.
-In some communities, condos can be rented to tenants, too.
+Both kinds of dwellings typically have multiple floors and units on each with shared amenities and common areas, such as a gym, pool and parking.
+In some communities, condo owners can rent their units to tenants, too.

 Should I rent or own a condo?

 Your finances will be the main deciding factor that answers this question.
-As in any home type, when you buy a home you’ll need a large sum of money for a down payment, as well as closing costs, says John Ameralis, a licensed real estate broker with Compass Real Estate in New York City.
+As with any home type, when you buy a home, you’ll need a large sum of money for a down payment, as well as closing costs, says John Ameralis, a licensed real estate broker with Compass in New York City.

 Pros and cons of living in a condo

-- Lower-maintenance living: Since most, if not all, exterior maintenance on condo buildings is handled by the HOA, “condos are best for buyers who don’t want the higher maintenance (responsibility) of owning their own house, such as mowing their lawn, fixing a leaky roof, etc. …” Ameralis says.
+- Lower-maintenance living: Since most, if not all, exterior maintenance on condos is handled by the HOA, “condos are best for buyers who don’t want the higher maintenance (responsibility) of owning their own house, such as mowing their lawn, fixing a leaky roof, etc.,” Ameralis says.

-- Sense of security: Some condo buildings have security staff, and the entrances are more difficult to access from the outside than single-family homes or townhomes.
+- Sense of security: Some condo communities have security staff, and the entrances are more difficult to access from the outside than single-family homes or townhomes.
 “Many single people do not like living alone, and condo living makes them feel safer,” Leonard says.
-Depending on the building, you may have secure entrances and parking, a doorman or concierge, and other amenities that increase security and safety.
+Depending on the building, you might have secure entrances and parking, a doorman or concierge and other amenities that increase security and safety.
 This can also be a perk if you work odd hours or travel frequently.

-- Opportunities to be social: Some condo communities and their respective HOAs organize social events like pool parties, barbecues and doggy playdates.
-And because you see your neighbors in hallways and in elevators, you’re more likely than not to meet them in person.
+- Opportunities to be social: Some HOAs organize social events like pool parties, barbecues and doggy playdates.
+In addition, because you see your neighbors in passing, you’re more likely than not to meet them in person.
 “Condos are a great place to meet people since you are close to your neighbors, and this can provide a great sense of community,” Leonard says.